YagoSabino/basic-node-app-accounts/README.md

 # ACCOUNTS

-This project is simlple implementation of some basic structures of [NodeJs] made to start the laerning of this techology.
+This project is a simple implementation of some basic structures of [NodeJs] made to start learning about this technology.

 ## Description